mui/material-ui/docs/data/material/experimental-api/css-theme-variables/overview.md

       styleOverrides: {
         root: ({ theme }) => ({
           color: theme.vars.palette.primary.main,
-          // When mode becomes dark, the attribute selector is attached to the <html> by default.
+          // When the mode switches to dark, the attribute selector is attached to the <html> tag by default.
           '[data-mui-color-scheme="dark"] &': {
             color: '#fff',
           },